 - The strength of the built-in comb allows easy transportation.
 It also affords easy control of a bee colony without fear of breakage before arrival at the destination.

-- Honey is extracted by a centrifugal honey extractor, hence honey is removed without damaging the combs.
+- Use a centrifugal honey extractor to remove honey from combs without damaging them.
 Bees will not waste time and energy making new combs.

 - During hive inspection, very few bees are crushed dead between frames, whereas many are killed by careless handling of top bars in K.T.B.H.

-- The hive is designed with a queen excluder.
-Therefore the queen and brood are confined to the lower chamber without disturbance during harvesting
+- The hive has a queen excluder.
+This will confine the queen and brood in the lower chamber without disturbance during harvesting

 - Stealing a double or triple storey hive with a colony is difficult for a thief unlike for the K.T.B.H.

-- A swarm of bees can be hived easily as bees easily pass through the spaces between the frame and the top of the hive.
+- A swarm of bees can hive easily as they pass through the spaces between the frame and the top of the hive.

-- Hive boxes can easily be stacked for storage.
+- Stack hive boxes for easy storage.
 This makes it easy to expand or contract the hive to meet the needs of the bee colony.